Marketing for events held at Think Corner should begin four to six weeks before the event.

 Event name: Programmes with an interesting topic well thought out in terms of the audience deserve an attractive title suited to the target audience.
 The aim of event marketing is to raise interest, with the title serving as a gateway to in-depth content.

 Event description: Good descriptions constitute a couple of paragraphs of text that sum up the content.
 Introduce the key questions for which perspectives are sought in the event.
 Explain what participants will gain from the event, highlight the most interesting points and introduce the speakers briefly.
-Remember to clearly state the event organiser in all materials.
+Remember to clearly state the event organiser in all materials and also mention the venue as the university of Helsinki's Think Corner.

 Event marketing image: The image visually connects the elements of the event communication, with the best option being images relevant to the topic that evoke feelings.
 The image should be available for marketing in all channels.
 Take copyright and image layout into account: the image should fit the image formats used on social media, where landscape and square images are often used.
 (At the least, the image should be easily adjustable to 16:9 and 1:1 aspect ratios.)